-- The 100-hour of work question can be answered easily.
+- The 100-hour work question can be answered quickly.
 You may talk about all the lab work you had to do during your engineering degree.
-Focus on all the last-minute projects you have worked on or the experience that you gained during your summer internship or full-time job if you have previous work experience.
+Focus on all the last-minute projects you have worked on or the experience you gained during your summer internship or full-time job if you have previous work experience.

-- You may talk about some interesting companies or IPO’s or stocks to prove your interest in finance.
+- You may talk about exciting companies, IPOs, or stocks to prove your interest in Finance.
 You may stick to some unusual companies or success stories rather than opting to talk about common companies, as everyone is bound to do the same.
-Talk about any investment you’ve done or any recent market news, which displays your market awareness.
+Talk about any investment or recent market news that displays your market awareness.

 - To answer technical questions, you can get access to some interview guides, or you can also join financial modeling programs that will teach you everything you need to know.

-- To answer the questions related to your interpersonal skills, you must be absolutely polished and well prepared.
+- To answer the questions related to your interpersonal skills, you must be polished and well-prepared.
 Do not hesitate or get confused while answering such questions.
 The best way to get good at this is to practice with any friends who are smooth talkers.